 To foster a greater connection between the local community, their urban wetlands and the nature that calls them home, we’ve also got plans to create major new wetlands in Salt Hill Park, a riverside walkway, picnic meadows and restored walking trail and bridge.

 Over the next few months there will be lots of exciting opportunities to support us in shaping and delivering this project.
 You can get involved and volunteer on a range of practical activities, become a citizen scientist and a Salt Hill champion.
-Call our Project Officer, Claire, Hutchinson on 07768 960173 or email email@example.com for details on how you can help.
+Call our Senior Project Manager, Andy Graham on 07765 221784 or email email@example.com for details on how you can help.

 The success of Transforming Slough relies on the help, expertise and cooperation of our project partners...